de-Manzanares/bitboard/README.md

 * Add an option to automatically display the board after each move.
 * Change move function so that moving a piece to the square it currently occupies does not count as a move.

+### Specific Stuff
+* Divide ``ChessBoard`` structure into two colors.
+* Fix pawn capturing so that they can't capture by wrapping around the board; a sneaky side effect of indexing the squares 0:63.

 ---